Overview

 • Hallucinations

-Individuals living with conversion disorder often present with one or more of these symptoms, which can significantly interfere with daily activities.
-The symptoms are not intentionally produced and are not linked to any recognized medical or neurological condition.
+Individuals living with conversion disorder often present with one or more of these symptoms similar to those of neurologic disorders, which can significantly interfere with daily activities.
+The symptoms of conversion disorders are not intentionally produced and are not linked to any recognized medical or neurological condition.
 According to the Diagnostic and Statistical Manual of Mental Disorders, an episode of conversion disorder is acute if symptoms last for fewer than six months and persistent if they last six months or more.
 The DSM-V also states that the symptoms must not be caused by other mental health or medical conditions.

 Notably, the symptoms can vary in severity and may come and go.
 Distractions can also influence them and may cause symptom improvement when the client is reassured that no serious neurological condition is present.
 Despite the lack of a clear medical explanation for these symptoms, they can cause distress and functional impairment to the individual, warranting the necessity of treatment.